memery1446/DexAggregator/README.md

 Once you follow the link to URDEX, you'll be able to:
    - Import the token addresses into your metamask
-   - Get free TK1 and TK2 from the URDEX token faucet (the free Sepolia ETH pays the blockchain transaction fee)
+   - Get a free drip of TK1 and TK2 from the URDEX token faucet (the free Sepolia ETH pays the blockchain transaction fee)
    - Swap, setting slippage and observing gas fees
    - Watch the aggregator determine the transaction path
    - Observe pricechanges, market dynamics and transaction history